ericodle/Open-Danio/README.md

   git clone git@github.com:ericodle/Open-Danio.git
   ```

-You have now downloaded the entire project, including all its sub-folders and files.
+You have now downloaded the entire project, including all its sub-directories and files.
 (We will avoid using Git commands.)

 ### Step 2: Navigate to the project directory
 Find where your computer saved the project.
-On Linux, it will go to the Home folder by default.
+On Linux, it will go to the Home directory (folder) by default.
 When you figure out the project path, run this command.

   ```sh